Tuesday: 9:00am-8:00pm (Yonkers Office) Last Appointment 7:00pm

 Does insurance pay for couples counseling?

 Most insurance plans will only cover “medical” illness and therefore do not pay benefits for couples therapy.
 Please contact your insurance company directly, using their phone number for mental health benefits, and ask them if you are covered for couples therapy.
 The biggest factor to keep in mind when using insurance for couples counseling is having a psychiatric diagnosis on your medical record.
 Insurance benefits can only be used for any type of counseling or therapy if an individual meets the criteria for a mental illness which falls under the distinction of "medically necessary" counseling or ''coaching to treat".
+These are some questions you should ask your insurer to find out if yours does:

 CANCELLATION: Sessions not cancelled 48 hours before the scheduled day will be charged for $60 (except in cases of emergency, sudden illness, or severe weather).
 For therapy sessions, you are encouraged to reschedule your session whenever possible.